RABIGA7OR/BDSP-Auto-Repacker/README.md

 This program is intended to make development for BDSP easier and quicker.

+## How does it work?

+While running this program, the `scripts/` and `AssetFolder/` are constantly monitored for filechanges.

+If a file change is registered, the program will run the repacker if there are no further changes for 10 seconds.

+When no more filechanges were registered for 10 seconds, a repack job will be started that automatically repacks the scripts and the assets.

+Afterwards, the repacked files from `EditedAssets/` and `bin/ev_script` will be moved into your chosen mod folder.

+What files are updated and the wait before starting a repack can be changed in the script itself.

 ## Requirements

 Run `pip install -r requirements.txt` to download the required python libraries.